 The European Union is the world’s biggest donor, providing more than half of all development aid worldwide.
 However, in order to cooperate with the EU successfully and to benefit from the funds, beneficiaries have to comply with a multitude of accounting regulations of projects financed by the EU.
 EU financing instruments such as the Instrument for Pre-Accession Assistance (IPA), the European Neighbourhood and Partnership Instrument (ENI) and the Financing instrument for Development Cooperation (DCI) necessitate extensive reporting and a strictly result based management approach on the side of beneficiaries to comply with all rules and prevent the withdrawal of funding.

-The European Union (EU) and its Member States are the world’s biggest donors, providing more than half of all development cooperation funding worldwide.
-However, in order to cooperate with the EU successfully and to benefit from the external cooperation funds, beneficiaries have to comply with a multitude of accounting regulations for projects financed by the EU.
+Providing more than half of all development aid worldwide, the European Union (EU) and its Member States are the world’s biggest donors.
+In order to successfully cooperate with the EU and to benefit from the external cooperation funds, beneficiaries have to comply with a multitude of accounting regulations for projects financed by the EU.

 Advanced hands-on experience, operative know-how and thorough knowledge of procedures and risks are necessary to ensure clear, effective and reliable procurement procedures.
 While the new EU procurement directives require more flexibility, transparency and fulfilment of high qualitative, environmental, social and innovation standards, many contracting authorities still favour lowest price criterion as the safest and fastest procedure.
 Yet, many examples prove that the lowest price does not always mean lowest costs and therefore needs to be extended by additional criteria.

-The European Union (EU) and its Member States remain the world’s biggest donor, providing more than half of all development aid worldwide.
+The European Union (EU) and its Member States are the world’s biggest donors, providing more than half of all development and humanitarian aid worldwide.
 However, in order to cooperate successfully with the EU and to benefit from the external cooperation funds, beneficiaries have to follow a multitude of administrative regulations and fulfil all external audit requirements.

 Whether internal or external, strategic, financial, operational or reputational risks – these can significantly hinder the work of your authority.
 In the current economic and financial context the lack of an adequate approach to risk management is an enormous and real threat to the work of any public administration, since nowadays work efficiency and effectiveness in the public sector are more important than ever before.
 For that reason, it is of extreme importance that public authorities do not rely solely on their intuition in dealing with risks, but use professional formalised risk management as an integral and ongoing part of their general management process.